sw-tracker/flexget/README.md

 ###FlexGet

 I use this software to auto-download TV series (using deluge).
+FlexGet finds the torrents I want and adds them to deluge for download.
 This means that if a new episode comes out, it will get downloaded and added to my media centre.
 It runs as a daemon on boot and can be configured to check the torrents site with the 'schedule' configuration.

 ###Subliminal